Toolkit for Professionals, Service Providers and Businesses

 Businesses and their employees play an important role in fostering community well-being.
 The Mental Health, Addictions and Substance Use Health Business Support Toolkit is here to help.

-The Business Support Toolkit is here to support you, local businesses and their dedicated employees, with a suite of practical resources designed to enhance safety, health, and overall community well-being.
+The toolkit is here to support you, local businesses and workplaces and their dedicated employees, with a suite of practical resources designed to enhance safety, health, and overall wellness.
 For businesses of all shapes and sizes, this toolkit is your go-to resource.
 It’s filled with local resources and tools specifically curated to meet our community’s unique needs.
 This toolkit was developed with input and feedback from the business community, including the Ottawa Board of Trade, business improvement areas, and community associations.

-Together we can build a safer, healthier, and more thriving community for all of us!
+Together we can build safer, healthier, and more thriving workplaces and communities for all of us!

 View Resources